Why Lessor's Risk Insurance Can Be Important for Commercial Property Owners in CNY

 Lessor’s risk insurance is not only for properties that you rent out entirely.
 It’s also for properties you occupy partially.
 If you have a property with multiple units or bays you can run your own business in one of them.
 Then rent out the rest to other businesses.

 You may have the same name for your business and property and want to insure both under the same policy.
-You can do that with lessor’s risk insurance.
-It covers your property and your business.
+You can do that with lessor's risk insurance.
+It can cover your property and your business.

 It also covers the property you lease to others.
 But there’s a benefit to occupying your own property.
 You may get a credit on your insurance premium.